PS 144 To Add 26 Classrooms

 Forest Hills’ PS 144 will finally get rid of its trailers and create a $52.4 million four-story addition to house 26 classrooms.

-More than two years ago, the city’s School Construction Authority installed trailers on PS 144’s playground that housed 36 students in the school’s pre-K program, with the intention of it being replaced by an extension, which at the time was only in the design phase.
+More than two years ago, the city’s School Construction Authority (SCA) installed trailers on PS 144’s playground that housed 36 students in the school’s pre-K program.
+The intention was to replace the trailers with an extension, which at the time was only in the design phase.

-On Friday, Queens Borough President Melinda Katz, SCA Director Lorraine Grillo and PS 144 Principal Reva Gluck Schneider led a groundbreaking for the addition, along with elected officials and the architects for the project.
+On Friday, Queens Borough President Melinda Katz, SCA Director Lorraine Grillo and PS 144 Principal Reva Gluck Schneider led a groundbreaking for the addition with elected officials and the architects for the project.

 The addition is designed in accordance with the city’s Green Schools Guide and Rating System, which specifies energy efficiency and healthy-environment requirements for New York City public schools.